 Now that your clients know a little bit more about Napoleon, they can follow his journey by exploring his illustrious residences and the many sites in and around Paris that he left his mark on forever!

-Napoleon's Paris: a rich and monumental journey awaits you in the capital:
+Napoleon's Paris: a rich and monumental journey awaits you in the French capital:

 A true visionary builder, the first Emperor of France wanted to make Paris and its region the "capital of the universe".
 Even today, his ambition can still be seen on the walls and in the history of the City of Light: from the Louvre Museum to the Pantheon , visit the Arc de Triomphe or the Army Museum and the Dôme des Invalides where he now rests…

-Musée de l'Armée Hôtel national des Invalides (2) ©CRT IDF/ATF/Ooshot/Capelle-Tourn
+Musée de l'Armée Hôtel national des Invalides in Paris (2) ©CRT Ile de France /ATF/Ooshot/Capelle-Tourn

 And all around Paris... find our selection of emblematic landmarks where Napoleon lived and stayed: